-СО Expected outcome
+СО Expected outcome Learning

-No. Expected outcome
+No.

 CO1 Understanding of the fundamental concepts of linear motions and U,A,An

 principles of linear kinetics to analyze forces involved in

 maintaining equilibrium or changing motion.

 CO2 Apply and analyze the factors of mechanical laws involved in A,An

 human movement